dan-osul/ZeekMde/README.md

 Fig1 - [Enrich your advanced hunting experience using network layer signals from Zeek (microsoft.com)](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/enrich-your-advanced-hunting-experience-using-network-layer/ba-p/3794693?WT.mc_id=AZ-MVP-5004810)

-The most relevant data lives, as is tradition, in AdditionalFields as a JSON data structure.
+The most relevant data lives, as is tradition, as nested obects in AdditionalFields .
 Annoying to parse in MDE Advanced hunting, easy in sentinel if you have the luxury of streaming your raw MDE data types to the sentinel connection - [Support for Microsoft 365 Defender connector data types in Microsoft Sentinel for different clouds (GCC environments) | Microsoft Learn](https://learn.microsoft.com/en-us/azure/sentinel/microsoft-365-defender-cloud-support)

 |   |   |